T20X/notes/C++Expressions.md

 An expression is a sequence of operators and operands that specifies a computation.
 An expression can result in a value and can cause side effects The implementation can regroup operators according to the usual mathematical rules only where the operators really are associative or commutative.
 Expression evaluation may produce a result (e.g., evaluation of 2 + 2 produces the result 4) and may generate side-effects (e.g. evaluation of std::printf("%d", 4) prints the character '4' on the standard output).

-Each C++ expression is characterized by two independent properties: A type and a value cat
+Each C++ expression is characterized by two independent properties: A type and a value category

 The operands of any operator may be other expressions or  [primary expression](#primary-expression)  (e.g. in 1 + 2 * 3, the operands of operator+ are the subexpression 2 * 3 and the primary expression 1).